Papal legate

-A papal legate or apostolic legate (from the ancient Roman title legatus) is a personal representative of the pope to foreign nations, to some part other of the Catholic Church, or representatives of the state or monarchy.
-He is empowered on matters of Catholic faith and for the settlement of ecclesiastical matters.
+A papal legate or apostolic legate (from the ancient Roman title legatus) is a personal representative of the Pope to foreign nations, to some other part of the Catholic Church, or to representatives of a state or monarchy.
+A legate is empowered in matters of Catholic faith and for the settlement of ecclesiastical matters.

-The legate is appointed directly by the pope—the bishop of Rome and head of the Catholic Church.
-Hence a legate is usually sent to a government, a sovereign or to a large body of believers (such as a national church) or to take charge of a major religious effort, such as an ecumenical council, a crusade to the Holy Land, or even against a heresy such as the Cathars.
+The legate is appointed directly by the Pope—the Bishop of Rome and head of the Catholic Church.
+Hence a legate is usually sent to a government, to a sovereign, to a large body of believers (such as a national church), or to take charge of a major religious effort, such as an ecumenical council, a crusade to the Holy Land, or even against a heresy such as the Cathars.

 The term legation is applied both to a legate's mandate and to the territory concerned (such as a state, or an ecclesiastical province).
 The relevant adjective is legatine.